 Compote or stewed fruit, is the perfect solution for the fruit you’ve picked at an orchard this fall.
 You know, the apples and such you had huge plans for but life got in the way.
 Now they’re sitting on the kitchen counter inducing deep guilt every time you pass them by.

 So let’s squash the guilt by making something tasty, something easy, something quick.
 Compote.
+(OK, if you have strawberries, I’ll let you get away with strawberry sauce.)

 You know, I almost forgot about compote.
 I hadn’t had it in years until this fall.
 Compote (kompot) is stewed fruit with a couple uncomplicated ingredients, usually served cold.
 It’s a dessert you reach out for a couple of hours after you’ve had your main meal, while you’re sitting down with a good book.
 It’s a comfort dessert, but in a less-of-a-fruit-salad and more-of-an-iced-tea kind of way.